sin5678/inav_cn_wiki/Fixed-wing-guide.md

 * Arm and launch your aircraft using prefered mode, example `Horizon`.
     * If airplane is not flying leveled when in self leveling mode like `Horizon` you need to trim your [board aligment](https://github.com/iNavFlight/inav/wiki/Sensor-calibration#board-orientation-and-level-calibration)
-    * If airplane flies leveled, do an [Servo Autotrim](https://github.com/iNavFlight/inav/wiki/Modes#servo-autotrim---in-flight-adjustment-of-servo-midpoint-for-straight-flight)
+    * If airplane flies leveled, do an [Servo Autotrim](https://github.com/iNavFlight/inav/wiki/Modes#servo-autotrim)
-    * Tune your PIDs if necessary.
+    * Tune your PIFF values, either manually or with [AUTOTUNE](https://github.com/iNavFlight/inav/wiki/Modes#autotune)

 * For GPS features
     * Test `NAV ALTHOLD` and see that it holds altitude.